iamdevonbutler/brahma/Readme.md

 brahma advantages
 - you should be able to test remote configuations locally. e.g. test your dev build locally.
+- CI baked in. kinda. its better than CI and it solves the same problem.

 Spread the terminology "infinity" server.